 This episode in history led to the birth of one of the most ancient recipes in many cultures.

-Even in the field of baking we have similarities between Alexander’s empire cultures.
-The most important example is naan bread, an Indian recipe which indicates a thin bread with a round shape.
+Even in the field of baking, there are similarities between Alexander’s empire cultures.
+The most important example is naan bread, an Indian recipe which is a thin, round bread.

 The main difference between Greek or Turkish pita and naan bread is the enrichment of the basic product: in Indian and Punjabi cooking, yogurt and ghee (clarified butter) are added to the dough.